 Design the subsurface structure so that it drains within 72 hours after the storm event and completely dewaters between storms.
 Use a minimum draining time of 6 hours to ensure adequate pollutant removal.
 Design all ports to be mosquito-proof, i.e., to inhibit or reduce the number of mosquitoes able to breed within the SCM.

-The minimum acceptable field infiltration rate is 0.17 inches per hour.
-Subsurface structures must be sized in accordance with the procedures set forth in Volume
+The minimum acceptable field infiltration rate is 0.01 inches per hour.
+Subsurface structures must be sized in accordance with the procedures set forth in Section 6.2.

 Manufactured structures must also be sized in accordance with the manufacturers’ specifications.
-Design the system to totally exfiltrate within 72 hours.

 Design the subsurface structure for live and dead loads appropriate for their location.
 Provide measures to dissipate inlet flow velocities and prevent channeling of the stone media.
 Generally, design the system so that inflow velocities are less than 2 feet per second (fps).

 All of these devices must have an appropriate number of observation wells, to monitor the water surface elevation within the well, and to serve as a sampling port.